ssenart/gazpar2mqtt/README.md

       - MQTT_BROKER=<MQTT broker ip adcress>
 ```

-Edit its environment variables section according to your setup.
+Edit the environment variable section according to your setup.

 2. Run the container:
 ```sh